vital-information-resource-under-siege/PWN-Challenges/inctf-pro-finals/thebet/README.md

 ![let's begin](https://i.imgflip.com/34ifo0.gif)

-There are totally 4 user defined functions in this binary:- `Main` functions which calls the functions `setup seccomp,Life Imprisonment and Capital Punishment` ..
+There are totally 4 user defined functions in this binary:- `Main` function which calls the functions `setup seccomp,Life Imprisonment and Capital Punishment` ..

 The function `Life Imprisonment` and `Capital Punishment` both almost does the same functionality but with different puts statements..